madhusudhanrao-ppm/dbdevrel/similarity-search-19c/similarity-search.md

-# How can I Create Similarity Search for Oracle Database 19c?
+# How Can I Create Similarity Search in Oracle Database 19c?

 ## Introduction